unfoldingWord-dev/Unlocked-Greek-Lexicon-Info/docs/markdown.rst

 11. * LXX/Hebrew glosses:
 ^^^^^^^^^^^^^^^^^^^^^^^^^
 This marker's data should contain any associated data that was propagated from the A-S lexicon.
-That propagation may have placed this data under other markers, and if so, move that as the data for this marker.
+That propagation may have placed this data under other markers, and if so, move it back to this marker's data.
 Remove or expand any abbreviations that may remain and check the format for all scripture references against the document format.
 The LXX book references are generally in the format **<LXX book>.<chapter>.<verse>**.
 These should be reformatted to reflect the documented reference format.
 It should be noted that after the 1st review a script will be run to add to this manually edited data each and every LXX reference for the lemma.
 This script-generated data will not have any Hebrew content, only the verse references.
 The Final Check/2nd Review will condense the manual and automated entries to eliminate any duplication.

 12. * Time Period/Ancient Authors:
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^